-- Deferral over at least five years for executive directors and other members of Senior Management and at least four years for the rest of the Identified Staff. - Deferral of at least 60 % in the case of executive directors and of the members of the Identified Staff whose variable remuneration exceeds €1,500,000, and 40 % for the other members of the Identified Staff. - The deferred remuneration is paid 55 % in the form of Banco Sabadell shares in the case of executive directors and other members of Senior Management, and at least 50 % in the case of the rest of the Identified Staff. - Variable remuneration paid in shares is subject to one-year lock-up.
-In line with recommendation 62 of the Code of Good Governance, unless Executive Directors own shares amounting to the equivalent of twice their fixed annual remuneration, they may not dispose of the shares they receive until at least three years have elapsed from the time of delivery.
+- Deferral over at least five years for executive directors and other members of Senior Management and at least four years for the rest of the Identified Staff. - Deferral of at least 60% in the case of executive directors and of the members of the Identified Staff whose variable remuneration exceeds €1,500,000, and 40% for the other members of the Identified Staff. - The deferred remuneration is paid 55% in the form of Banco Sabadell shares in the case of executive directors and other members of Senior Management, and at least 50% in the case of the rest of the Identified Staff. - Variable remuneration paid in shares is subject to one-year lock-up.
+In line with recommendation 62 of the Code of Good Governance, unless executive directors own shares amounting to the equivalent of twice their fixed annual remuneration, they may not dispose of the shares they receive until at least three years have elapsed from the time of delivery.
 The above condition will not apply to any shares that the Director must dispose of to cover tax obligations related to their delivery. - The use of personal hedging strategies or any mechanism that guarantees receipt of part or all of the variable remuneration is not permitted.

-The specific payment schedule for the 2023 and 2024 short-term variable remuneration can be found in sections 2.1.1.B) and 3.1.2.B), respectively.
+The specific payment schedule for the 2024 and 2025 short-term variable remuneration can be found in sections 2.1.1.B) and 3.1.2.B), respectively.

-Deferred variable annual remuneration is also paid 55 % in the form of Banco Sabadell shares in the case of Executive Directors and other members of Senior Management, and at least 50 % in the case of the rest of the Identified Staff.
+Deferred variable annual remuneration is also paid 55% in the form of Banco Sabadell shares in the case of executive directors, other members of Senior Management and the rest of the Identified Staff.
 The time horizon for measurement of the annual objectives that determine the adjusted reference amount up to the last payment date is 5 years, excluding the lock-up period applicable to any shares delivered.
-The payment schedules for long-term remuneration in force in 2023 and 2024 are shown in Sections 2.1.1.C), 3.1.2.C) and D).
+The payment schedules for long-term remuneration in force in 2024 and 2025 are shown in Sections 2.1.1.C), 3.1.2.C) and D).